-Object Description SMAC Filter (Only displayed when the frame type is Ethernet Type or ARP.)
-Specify the source MAC filter for this ACE.
-Any: No SMAC filter is specified.
+Object Description (Only displayed when the frame type is Ethernet Type or ARP.)
+SMAC Filter Specify the source MAC filter for this ACE. ■ Any: No SMAC filter is specified.
 (SMAC filter status is "don't-care".)
-Specific: If you want to filter a specific source MAC address with this AC choose this value.
+Specific: If you want to filter a specific source MAC address with this ACE, choose this value.
 A field for entering an SMAC value appears.
 SMAC Value When "Specific" is selected for the SMAC filter, you can enter a specific source MAC address.
 The legal format is "xx-xx-xx-xx-xx" or "xx.xx.xx.xx.xx" or "xxxxxxxxxxx" (x is a hexadecimal digit).
 A frame that hits this ACE matches this SMAC value.
 DMAC Filter Specify the destination MAC filter for this ACE. ■ Any: No DMAC filter is specified.
 (DMAC filter status is "don't-care".) ■ MC: Frame must be multicast. ■ BC: Frame must be broadcast. ■ UC: Frame must be unicast.
 Specific: If you want to filter a specific destination MAC address with this ACE, choose this value.
-A field for entering a DMAC value appears. • DMAC Value When "Specific" is selected for the DMAC filter, you can enter a specific destination MAC address.
-The legal format is "xx-xx-xx-xx-xx" or "xx.xx.xx.xx.xx.xx" or "xxxxxxxxxxxx" (x is a hexadecimal digit).
+A field for entering a DMAC value appears.
+DMAC Value When "Specific" is selected for the DMAC filter, you can enter a specific destination MAC address.
+The legal format is "xx-xx-xx-xx-xx" or "xx.xx.xx.xx.xx.xx" or "xxxxxxxxxxx" (x is a hexadecimal digit).
 A frame that hits this ACE matches this DMAC value.

-VLAN Parameters
+■ VLAN Parameters

-Object Description • 802.1Q Tagged Specify whether frames can hit the action according to the 802.1Q tagged.
-The allowed values are: ■ Any: Any value is allowed ("don't-care"). ■ Enabled: Tagged frame only. ■ Disabled : Untagged frame only.
-The default value is "Any". • VLAN ID Filter Specify the VLAN ID filter for this ACE.
-Any: No VLAN ID filter is specified.
+Object Description VLAN ID Filter Specify the VLAN ID filter for this ACE. ■ Any: No VLAN ID filter is specified.
 (VLAN ID filter status is "don't-care".)
 Specific: If you want to filter a specific VLAN ID with this ACE, choose this value.
 A field for entering a VLAN ID number appears.
 VLAN ID When "Specific" is selected for the VLAN ID filter, you can enter a specific VLAN ID number.
 The allowed range is 1 to 4095.
 A frame that hits this ACE matches this VLAN ID value.
 Tag Priority Specify the tag priority for this ACE.
 A frame that hits this ACE matches this tag priority.
 The allowed number range is 0 to 7.
 The value Any means that no tag priority is specified (tag priority is "don't-care".)